Ozame/aigrad/gradu/mapping_process.md

   - Topics usually met together
 - Table describing each category
 - Publication forum frequency (most are from conference but still)
+  - Forum, additional limitations, total results, potential results, accepted results, accepted results(%)
 - Research groups?
   - Authors and their paper frequencies

+PGFPlots was used to create the bubble plot, proved to be difficult to achieve wanted results in matplotlib.